LuisVB747/Minecraft-ui/README.md

 ## Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+## Bonus:
+- Added an Armor State: State where you equip armor and defensive stats will be added to the player.

+- Added a Boss State: State where you fight a Boss, which in this case was the Ender Dragon.
+You attack the boss and recieve damage from the boss.

+- Added a 3D World State: State where you can move and destroy blocks (had some issues putting blocks between and with other implementations, so for final product we took those out.)

+- Added different items and changed/fixed some items from the original sprite.